 The halal compliance technology landscape breaks down into four broad categories:

 Considerations: Newer market — evaluate vendor track record, data security, and support availability.
+Some platforms are still building out advanced features such as direct MYeHALAL portal integration and multi-standard support for export markets.

 International quality management platforms (ISO 9001, FSSC 22000 focused) that have been adapted or configured for halal requirements.